spacecatpixel/lokidocs/docs/Wallets/CliWallet/MofNMultisig.md

 Copy the entire line `Multisig…...Vozid` and be sure to capture the whole thing when copying.

-**Person 1** to send the `Multsig...arg` to Person 2 and 3, **Person 2** to send their output to Person 1 and 3 and **Person 3** to send their output to Person 1 and 2.
+Each person must send their `Multisig…...arg` to each other person, it is suggested to send this information through a private comunication channel.

 ### Step 2 - Make Multisig

-All 3 persons now have the `Multisig...arg` text from the other 2.
+All `N` people now have the `Multisig...arg` text from the other `N-1` people.
 With that, each of them can create their part of the multisig wallet.
 Before you proceed, note that the wallet will lose access to the underlying wallet when converted to multisig.
 This is not really a problem, since we started with an empty wallet, and if all goes OK with this step, you won't ever need it unless you want to go through the process again for whatever reason (like HDD died, but you have the seed mnemonic of the underlying wallet and want to reconstruct the multisig wallet).

 **Person 1** commands:

 ```
-make_multisig <threshold> <data person 2> <data person 3>
+make_multisig <threshold> <data person 2> <data person 3> ..... <data person N>
 ```

-Where `<threshold>` is the number of signers required out of the 3 people, `<data person 2>` is the output provided by Person 2, and `<data person 3> `is the output provided by Person 3.
+Where `<threshold>` is the number of signers required out of the `N` people, `<data person 2>` is the output provided by Person 2, and `<data person 3>` is the output provided by Person 3, and `<data person N>` is the output provided by the `N`th person.

+This is the process for M of N multisig wallets, For the below example we will show a 2 of 3 multisig wallet.

 This should look similar to: